 The opposite of worshiping in spirit is worshiping in the physical realm.
-Which do you think our church does more-worship in the physical realm or the spiritual realm?
+Which do you think our group (or church) does more-worship in the physical realm or the spiritual realm?
 Why?

-If God desires people who worship him in spirit and in truth, why do you think many churches experience "dry" worship?
+If God desires people who worship him in spirit and in truth, why do you think many churches and youth groups experience "dry" worship?